benlk/misc-licenses/schrodinger-license.md

-# The Schrödinger License r2
+# The Schrödinger License r3

+Copyright 2013-2015 Benjamin Lancaster Keith

 The Schrödinger License is licensed under the terms of The Schrödinger License.